oracle-livelabs/oci/healthcare-innovations/ai-vision/introduction/introduction.md

     * Copy Analytics Report Embed URLs
     * Embed Reports in APEX Application

+*Diagnose Cardiovascular disease with ECG and OCI Anomaly Detection - Lab 19*

+This lab walks you through the steps detecting Cardiovascular disease with Electrocardiogram (ECG) Reports and [**OCI Anomaly Detection**](https://www.oracle.com/in/artificial-intelligence/anomaly-detection/).

+* Diagnose Cardiovascular disease with ECG and OCI Anomaly Detection
+    * Approach to ECG Interpretation - ECG Data Preparation
+    * Upload the ECG Training data to OCI Object storage
+    * Create and Train the ECG Model
+    * Review Model and Data settings
+    * Detect ECG Anomalies

-*Setup OCI Email Delivery Service - Lab 19*
+*Setup OCI Email Delivery Service - Lab 20*

 This workshop walks you through the steps of setting up [**OCI Email Services**](https://www.oracle.com/in/cloud/networking/email-delivery/).
 This will help us email Doctors, Patients or any Health official with the required data.
 For example, we can email transcribed text to Doctor after the patient uploads an audio file or mail once the medical expenses have been approved or rejected